kulikulisak/CLIProxyAPIPlus/docs/operations.md

 ### Fill-first spillover (recommended for “many creds”)

-`fill-first` intentionally “burns” one account first (to stagger rolling-window subscription caps), but with many concurrent terminals it can also hammer a single credential into avoidable `429`s.
+`fill-first` intentionally “burns” one account first (to stagger rolling-window subscription caps), but with many concurrent terminals it can also overload a single credential, leading to avoidable `429` errors.
 These knobs keep the intent while adding safe spillover:

 ```yaml
 routing: